narf9995/Raccoonteurs-Racketeers/Rules.md

-You play as one of these now retired chain-breaking raccoons, retelling stories of the old glory days to your grandkits around the trash-fire.
+You play as one of these now-retired chain breaking raccoons, retelling stories of the old glory days to your grandkits around the trash-fire.
 There are many reasons why you might have entered the lucrative and dangerous bike component game.
 But whether you grew up in the streets as a parts peddler or this was only a temporary decrease in your stature, you were in a bad situation at the time and you really needed the cash.

-One thing is for sure, the Chain Gangs didn’t look kindly on the thieves and vagrants they found trespassing in their territory.
+One things for sure, the Chain Gangs didn’t look kindly on the thieves and vagrants they found trespassing in their territory.
 So you were either already an established member in one of these gangs, “protected” by them in exchange for a hefty weekly quota of trash/bike parts, or simply new in town and just lucky enough to stay off the radar.